-- Request accommodations through the Disability Services Office and provide proper documentation. - Disclose any other academic, health, or personal concerns if appropriate that may impact the student's participation in courses or otherwise due to personal or environmental variables. - Contact the Disability Services Coordinator as soon as possible should any problems with the accommodation process arise; delays in contact can limit resolutions.
+- Take the lead in coordinating the accommodation process. - Connect with the course instructor about reasonable accommodations before accommodations are implemented. - Disclose any other academic, health, or personal concerns if appropriate that may impact the student's participation in courses or otherwise due to personal or environmental variables. - Contact the Disability Services Coordinator as soon as possible should any problems with the accommodation process arise; delays in contact can limit resolutions.